 (Does nobody ever examine the fundamental premise-assumption underlying these godawful CEO compensation deals?
 The capitalist premise is that such vast payouts should attract brilliant people from other fields, until competition drives the pay levels back down!

 (In effect, the golf buddies are telling us that they are mutant-level talents, like top basketball stars, worth any price, so the rules of supply/demand will never apply to them!
 Funny thing though.
-Their system to decide all this is a classic circle-jerk.
-I’d like to see that tried in the NBA.
-Or maybe not!)
+Their system to decide all this is a classic circle-jerk.)

 We need to ponder whether it actually "defends market capitalism" when these wealth flows so severely alter our social structure that they threaten to entrench a quasi-feudal aristocracy.
 Don't forget who Adam Smith called the true and worst enemies of markets!
 In his day, socialism and bureaucratic regulation were FAR from the top enemies of market enterprise!
 Indeed, throughout human history, market enterprise had one major enemy.
 Conspiratorial oligarchy.

 Those who style themselves as defenders of liberty and markets need to step back.
-They need to remember that the masters of GAR are enemies of freedom, of every kind.
+They need to remember that the masters of Guided Allocation of Resources (GAR) are enemies of freedom, of every kind.
 We don’t need their clique to guide us.
 Or any clique.
 What we need is our Enlightenment back.

 === More political misc ====